Garlic Butter Swim Biscuits Recipe

 • Once the butter is melted, remove the dish then add in the biscuits mix.
 Carefully spread it out in the baking dish.
 Now, cover the top of the biscuits with the mozzarella cheese, then using a knife, score the biscuits into 9 squares 3×3.

 • Place the dish back into the oven and bake for 20-25 minutes.
 The biscuits are done when the cheese is melted and starts browning a little.
-Ovens will vary but 20-25 mninutes is typically a good time.
+Ovens will vary but 20-25 minutes is typically a good time.

 • When done baking, remove from the oven.
 Brush the top of the biscuits with the topping, then allow to cool 10-15 minutes before serving